Battle Club: Volume 2

-Higuchi is demoralized and contemplating quitting the wrestling club.
+Higuchi is demoralized and contemplating quitting the Wrestling Club.
 Tondemon is telling stories of the club's past.
-Tamako is inspired to get stronger for the sake of Higuchi and she sets off with Mokichi to find Higashi, the coach of the club at its peak.
-They set off to the mountains of Shinshuu to find him.
-Tamako braves several challenges and eventually finds Higashi, who is in fact Tondemon Sensai.
+Tamako is inspired to get stronger for the sake of Higuchi and she sets off with Mokichi to find Higashi, the coach of the club, at Ihi Peak.
+They set off for the mountains of Shinshuu to find him.
+Tamako braves several challenges and eventually finds Higashi, who is revealed to be Tondemon Sensai.